 What are the disadvantages of trying to study animals in the wild?

 She spent years trying to observe this in the wild, but in all that time saw just one elephant’s death.
 Nowhere near what she needed for her research.
-So she turned to a novel source to gather information - YouTube.
+So she turned to a [[novel::New and unusual, something not seen or done before.]] source to gather information - YouTube.

 Why are scientists turning to YouTube to study animal behaviour?